MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/scriptblock-element-for-itemselectioncondition-for-listcontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: ScriptBlock Element for ItemSelectionCondition for ListControl (Format)
+title: ScriptBlock Element for ItemSelectionCondition for ListControl
-description: ScriptBlock Element for ItemSelectionCondition for ListControl (Format)
+description: ScriptBlock Element for ItemSelectionCondition for ListControl
 ---
-# ScriptBlock Element for ItemSelectionCondition for ListControl (Format)
+# ScriptBlock Element for ItemSelectionCondition for ListControl

 Specifies the script that triggers the condition.
 When this script is evaluated to `true`, the condition is met, and the list item is used.
 This element is used when defining a list view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-ListControl Element (Format)
+- ListControl Element
-ListEntries Element for ListControl (Format)
+- ListEntries Element for ListControl
-ListEntry Element for ListEntries for ListControl (Format) ListItems Element for ListEntry for ListControl (Format) ListItem Element for ListItems for List Control (Format) ItemSelectionCondition Element for ListItem for ListControl (Format) ScriptBlock Element for ItemSelectionCondition for ListControl  (Format)
+- ListEntry Element for ListEntries for ListControl
+- ListItems Element for ListEntry for ListControl
+- ListItem Element for ListItems for List Control
+- ItemSelectionCondition Element for ListItem for ListControl
+- ScriptBlock Element for ItemSelectionCondition for ListControl

 ## Syntax